yomidevs/yomitan/README.md

 Before flashcards can be automatically created, you must configure the templates used to create notes.
 If you are unfamiliar with Anki deck and model management, this would be a good time to reference the [Anki Manual](https://docs.ankiweb.net/#/).
-In short, you must specify what information should be included in the flashcards that Yezichak creates through AnkiConnect.
+In short, you must specify what information should be included in the flashcards that Yomitan creates through AnkiConnect.

 Flashcard fields can be configured with the following steps:

-1. Open the Yezichak options page and scroll down to the section labeled *Anki Options*.
+1. Open the Yomitan options page and scroll down to the section labeled *Anki Options*.
 2. Tick the checkbox labeled *Enable Anki integration* (Anki must be running with [AnkiConnect](https://foosoft.net/projects/anki-connect) installed).
 3. Select the type of template to configure by clicking on either the *Terms* or *Kanji* tabs.
 4. Select the Anki deck and model to use for new creating new flashcards of this type.